 In fact, it’s been declared by the World Health Organization (WHO) as a leading threat to global health.

-The Health Writer Hub blog has covered the topic of vaccine hesitancy along with evidence-based strategies that health writers can use to address it.
+The Health Writer Hub blog has covered vaccine hesitancy and evidence-based strategies to help you write clearly about COVID-19

 In this blog, I examine COVID-19 vaccine hesitancy in light of the current pandemic.
 Experts share tips on how to convey accurate information about a new coronavirus vaccine.
 We also discuss how to address people’s distrust of the medical and scientific community without validating misinformation.